machine mastery

 Barista using WDT tool with thin needles to stir coffee grounds in portafilter

-What you need: Thin needles (0.3-0.4mm) in a handle, or DIY with 3D printer needles/acupuncture needles.
+What you need: Thin needles (0.3-0.4mm) in a handle.
+You can buy a proper tool or make one from 3D printer needles or acupuncture needles in a cork.

 How to do it: